Program availability

 As you advance your career in public health nursing, you’ll continue to develop the knowledge and skills needed to qualify for influential positions in management and leadership.

-You can reach new heights by earning a Master of Science in Nursing with a Concentration in Public Health.
+You can reach new heights by earning a Master of Science in Nursing or Doctor of Nursing Practice (DNP) in Public Health Nursing.
 Discover the leadership knowledge and skills to continue advancing your career and qualify for jobs at the highest levels of public health nursing.

-Our MSN program in Public Health is open to both associate and bachelor’s degree holders.
+Our MSN program in Public Health Nursing is open to both associate and bachelor’s degree holders, and our DNP specialization is available for BSN holders.
 Take the next step towards making your impact in the field of nursing.

 Learn more about our online MSN program in Public Health